The Department of Justice

 The specific judicial responsibilities of the Secretary of Justice concern criminal matters in particular.

-The Ordinance of 9 March 1918 (Article 20) provides that he manages public prosecutions – specifically criminal proceedings against alleged perpetrators of offences of any kind – but does not directly conduct them himself, nor can he stop or suspend them once they are underway.
+The Act no. 1.398 of 25 June 2013 (Article 26) provides that he manages public prosecutions – specifically criminal proceedings against alleged perpetrators of offences of any kind – but does not directly conduct them himself, nor can he stop or suspend them once they are underway.
 To this end, he has the authority to give instructions to officers in the Public Prosecution Department, principally the Public Prosecutor and his substitutes in the Public Prosecution Department.
 The Public Prosecutor is usually responsible for conducting these proceedings.

 Furthermore, the Secretary of Justice may grant, by decree, conditional release to convicted offenders, in accordance with the conditions provided for by Sovereign Ordinance No 4.035 of 17 May 1968.